patricschmidtf/topfact-AG-API-Test/Azure Dokumentation.md/api-documentation/topfact.ai-supportapi/CompletionController.md

 ### Example Response

 On success, the API will return a structured response containing the chat completion and any associated citations.

-## Contributing

-We welcome contributions to the topfact AI Support API!
-Please feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.